Generic Name: zidovudine (injection) (zye DOE vyoo deen)

-Some people taking zidovudine develop a serious condition called lactic acidosis.
+Some people taking Retrovir develop a serious condition called lactic acidosis.
 This may be more likely in women, in people who are overweight or have liver disease, and in people who have taken HIV/AIDS medication for a long time.
 Talk with your doctor about your risk.

 Retrovir can also cause severe or life-threatening effects on your liver.
 Tell your doctor if you have liver disease, especially hepatitis C.

-To make sure zidovudine is safe for you, tell your doctor if you have ever had:
+To make sure Retrovir is safe for you, tell your doctor if you have ever had:

 bone marrow suppression;